HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/wab_integration.md

 ## Enabling WAB to support SSL-secured websites

-You can configure WAB to integrate with external websites secured by self-signed certificates (certificates not directly trusted by browsers).
-This allows portal administrators to securely connect to such applications.
+You can configure WAB to integrate with external websites secured by self-signed certificates if certificates is not directly trusted by browsers.

-To enable these secure connections, you must add the self-signed certificate to the truststore.
-For instructions on adding certificates to the truststore, refer to [Using custom certificates in WebEngine](../working_with_compose/custom_certificates.md).
+To enable secure connections, add the self-signed certificate to the truststore.
+For detailed steps, see [Using custom certificates in WebEngine](../working_with_compose/custom_certificates.md).

 !!!note
     The certificate file must begin with `--BEGIN CERTIFICATE--` and end with `--END CERTIFICATE--`.